ULM School of Education develops program to assist K-12 teachers create online classrooms

 “When K-12 schools in Louisiana closed due to COVID-19, Dr. Amy Weems and I were approached with the opportunity to help support K-12 teachers in delivering content online to their students.
 We immediately contacted our partner districts and educator friends to spread the word.
 We were greatly pleased by the positive response we received,” Kennedy said.

-“We were contacted by Leslie Durham from the Delta Regional Authority with a request to help teachers transition from face-to-face to online learning,” said Weems.
+“We were contacted by Leslie Durham, the Governor's Designee to the Delta Regional Authority, with a request to help teachers transition from face-to-face to online learning,” said Weems.
 “We had to re-imagine what good teaching can look like when it’s not face-to-face.
 The educators who have stepped up to the plate during these online support conversations have been so supportive of one another.”

 The result is Online Educators Support.
 Using weekly webinars with educators throughout NELA, Kennedy and Weems presented how-to instructions, plans, and goals for each week.